jdleesmiller/CarND-Path-Planning-Project/README.md

 ## Map

 The `Map` is responsible for translating from Frenet (s, d) coordinates to Cartesian (x, y) coordinates, based on the provided waypoint data.
 To smooth the map data, it fits four cubic splines to the waypoint data: one on each of (s, x), (s, y), (s, dx) and (s, dy).
-It uses these splines to look up the position and direction for a given `s`, and then uses the map's unit normal vector to translate for `d`.
+It uses these splines to look up the position and direction for a given `s`, and then uses the map's unit normal vector to translate perpendicularly by `d`.

 ## Trajectory